-The Kindertransporte were able to save 10,000 children from the National Socialist reign of violence in the German Reich.
+Nearly 18,000 children from Germany and the occupied territories (Austria and the Czech Republic) were saved from Nazi tyranny by the Kindertransporte.
+Over half of the children were taken to Great Britain.
 For all of these children, however, this meant being separated from their parents – sometimes for months, sometimes years, and often forever.
 The Jewish Museum archive contains documents from children who were brought to safety in this way.
 These documents often leave a deep impression of the children’s zest for life and curiosity, as well as their worries about the fate of those left behind and the fears and hardships of their parents; impressions of parting and loss.

 An Arduous Separation